gogs/docs/en-US/advanced/configuration_for_source_builds.md

 Following the instruction of building [from source](/docs/installation/install_from_source), you should now have a local user `git` and a working setup of `go` and [Gogs](http://gogs.io/).
 We are going to setup Gogs along with **Nginx**.
 This way, we can take advantage of Nginx.
 This is useful for servers that already have an Nginx running.

-For the rest fo this document, we'll assume the following:
+For the rest of this document, we'll assume the following:

 - You want to serve 'Gogs' on `example.com` domain
 - Nginx is your webserver
 - `postgresql` is your database server
-- and you want your git repository URLs look like `git.example.com`
+- You want your git repository URLs to look like `git.example.com`

 As mentioned in [Configuration and run](/docs/installation/configuration_and_run), you should create your own configuration file in `$GOPATH/src/github.com/gogs/gogs/custom/conf/app.ini`